 The Conform’able Volcano Thermic, pictured here, is an off-the-shelf supportive insole from Sidas that has Thermic heating elements pre-wired into it and requires no moulding.
 Available at Snow+Rock and other good ski retailers.

 You’ve seen and possibly used those throw-away handwarmers that look a bit like tea bags?
 You squeeze them to get the heat going and they can become very hot indeed.
 They work well inside gloves and mittens and it’s easy to pack a few pairs in your luggage.
 Well, boot warmers are the same idea – but bigger.
 Personally, I don’t see how to fit them in ski boots and remain comfortable, but I am told by one person that they place them on the top of their socks, behind the toes where there seems to be space…

 It is enormously important to dry out your boots at the end of the skiing day.
 If they feel at all wet, remove the liners and sit them next to or under (but never on) the radiator.
 You can store your boots overnight on boot driers – if your chalet, hotel or apartment has them.
 It makes a big difference putting on toasty warm boots first thing in the morning.

-Just to make sure you have a boot dryer to hand you can buy your own and plug it in your hotel room.
+Just to make sure you have a boot dryer to hand, you can even buy your own and plug it into a socket in your hotel room.
 Hotronic Snapdry dries and pre-warms footwear and gloves in 60 minutes – and minimises bacteria.
-Snow+Rock.

-Alternatively there’s the hotdryer Boot Bag, which is a light ski boot warming bag that comes with a hotdryer, which you can use to in the car or in the chalet.
+Alternatively the Hotdryer Boot Bag, pictured here, is a light boot warming bag that comes with a hotdryer, which you can use to in the car or in the chalet.
 To use it you plug in the hotdryer and two blowers automatically puff hot air into the bottom of your boots.
 Details from Sidas Sport.